valhalla/valhalla-docs/elevation/elevation-service.md

 ##Inputs of the elevation service

 The elevation service currently has a single action, `/height?`, that can be requested.
 The `height` provides the elevation at a set of input locations, which are specified as either a `shape` or an `encoded_polyline`.
-The shape option uses an ordered list of two or more locations within a JSON array, while an encoded polyline stores multiple locations within a single string.
+The shape option uses an ordered list of one or more locations within a JSON array, while an encoded polyline stores multiple locations within a single string.
 If you include a `range` parameter and set it to `true`, both the height and cumulative distance are returned for each point.

 An elevation service request takes the form of `elevation.mapzen.com/height?json={}&api_key=`, where the JSON inputs inside the ``{}`` includes location information and the optional range parameter.